Kobra (DC Comics): Film

 The Jeffrey Burr incarnation of Kobra appears in Batman: Soul of the Dragon, voiced by Josh Keaton.
 This version was kidnapped and brainwashed by the Kobra cult as a child to be their savior.
 In the present, he plans to unlock a gate at Nanda Parbat to unleash the serpent god Nāga by offering children's souls via the Soul Breaker sword.
-After his forces are defeated by Lady Shiva, Richard Dragon, Ben Turner, and Batman, the heroes plead with a desperate Burr to reject Kobra.
+After his forces are defeated by Lady Shiva, Richard Dragon, Ben Turner, and Batman, they plead with a desperate Burr to reject Kobra.
 Ultimately, Burr stabs himself with Soul Breaker, killing him and unleashing Nāga.